pingcap/docs/tidb-cloud/vector-search-functions-and-operators.md

 | [VEC_FROM_TEXT](#vec_from_text) | Converts a string into a vector                     |
 | [VEC_AS_TEXT](#vec_as_text)     | Converts a vector into a string                     |

-## Built-in Functions and Operators
+## Extended Built-in Functions and Operators

-The following built-in functions and operators are extended, supporting operating on vector data types.
+The following built-in functions and operators are extended, supporting operating on [Vector Data Types].

 **Arithmetic operators:**